-Mrs. Wheeler began her responsibilities and career as an administrator with an appointment of assistant principal at Lafayette Upper Elementary School in 2017.
+Mrs. Wheeler began her responsibilities and career as an administrator with an appointment of assistant principal at Lafayette Elementary School in 2017.
 In 2018 she was appointed assistant principal at Hugh Mercer Elementary School.
 During this time, she gained valuable experience, knowledge and understanding of the educational process for K-5 student learners.
-In 2019, she was appointed the principal of Lafayette Upper Elementary School.
-This year will be her second year as principal and fourth year as an administrator.
+In 2019, she was appointed the principal of Lafayette Elementary School.

 Mrs. Wheeler’s educational experiences have afforded her the opportunity to collaborate with a diverse group of educators to meet the common goal of increasing student achievement and well-being.
 Her educational philosophy is based on her uncompromising belief that all students can learn, given a positive learning environment, strong and knowledgeable leadership, a committed and focused educational team, and an encouraging community and a supportive family.

 Mrs. Pamela Diggs has been an Assistant Principal at Lafayette Elementary School since 2018.